magro/kryo-serializers/README.markdown

 	    if ( SubListSerializer.canSerialize( clazz ) ) {
 		return new SubListSerializer( this );
 	    }
+	    if ( ClassWithEvilDefaultConstructor.class.isAssignableFrom( type ) ) {
+	        // for this class we want to create new instances via ReflectionFactory, not by calling the default constructor
+	        // can only be used with sun/oracle jdk final ReferenceFieldSerializerReflectionFactorySupport result = new ReferenceFieldSerializerReflectionFactorySupport( _kryo, type );
+		result.setIgnoreSyntheticFields( false );
+		return result;
+	    }
 	    if ( copyCollectionsForSerialization ) {
 		if ( Collection.class.isAssignableFrom( clazz ) ) {
 		    return new CopyForIterateCollectionSerializer( this );